ocorreiododiogo/pw-admin-custom-pages/README.md

 ###((dev version))

 ((IMPORTANT))
-For updgrading to this version you need to replace, both, the module file and the admin.php file in the templates folder.
+For upgrading to this version you need to replace, both, the module file and the admin.php file in the templates folder.

 ### Create custom admin pages easily without having to build a Process Module.